kamilakhtar015/tableau-sales-insights-india/README.md

 # 📊 Tableau Sales Insights: India Hardware Market

-This project analyzes declining sales trends for a hardware company based in India.
-Built using **Tableau** and supported by custom **SQL scripts**, it delivers actionable insights through a dynamic dashboard that automates manual reporting processes.
+This project analyzes declining sales trends for an Indian hardware company.
+Built using Tableau and supported by custom SQL scripts, it delivers actionable insights through a dynamic dashboard that automates manual reporting processes.

 ---